MrZilinXiao/openai-manager/README.md

   - [ ] Embeddings
   - [ ] Generations
   - [ ] ChatCompletions
-- [ ] Better back-off strategy for maximum throughput.
+- [x] Better back-off strategy for maximum throughput.
 - [x] Properly handling exceptions raised by OpenAI API.
+- [ ] Automatic batching prompts to reduce the number of requests.
 - [ ] Automatic rotation of tons of OpenAI API Keys.
 (Removing invaild, adding new, etc.)